-If you are a professional that needs to sell yourself and your services then it’s likely that your practice’s new business relies almost entirely on referrals for growth.
+If you are a professional that needs to sell your services, then it’s likely that your practice’s new business relies almost entirely on referrals for growth.
 In fact, statistically, professional services firms receive 80% of their new business from referrals.
-So it makes sense that as marketing coaches, we frequently get asked how to get more referrals in the door from professionals and other “centers of influences (COI).”
+So it makes sense that as marketing coaches, we frequently get asked about marketing strategies and how to get more referrals in the door from professionals and other “centers of influences (COI).”
 Creating a strategy to consistently get quality referrals from your network is possible by implementing the following steps in your marketing and sales efforts.

 Have a Great Elevator Speech